GeoscienceAustralia/aem-interpretation-conversion/README.md

 cd aem-interpretation-conversion
 ```
 #### For Windows users:
-If you do not have Anaconda already installed, run the build_environment.sh script in your compatible environment (eg Git Bash)
+If you do not have Anaconda already installed, run the build_environment.sh script in your compatible environment (eg Git Bash, Anaconda Powershell)
 `bash build_environment.sh`

 If you already have Anaconda installed, run the following commands: